Coca-Cola HBC: Operations

-Coca-Cola HBC operates in 29 countries in 3 continents; its well established markets include Greece (its headquarters before 2013), Cyprus, Ireland and Northern Ireland (while Great Britain is served by Coca-Cola Europacific Partners), Austria, Switzerland and Italy, its developing markets include Poland, the Baltic States, Czech Republic, Slovenia, Slovakia, Romania, Hungary, and Croatia.
-Its emerging markets include Bosnia and Herzegovina, Ukraine, Belarus, Montenegro, Armenia, Moldova, North Macedonia, Bulgaria, Serbia, Kosovo, Nigeria and Egypt.
+Coca-Cola HBC operates in 29 countries in 3 continents; its well established markets include Greece (its headquarters before 2013), Cyprus, Republic of Ireland and Northern Ireland (while Great Britain is served by Coca-Cola Europacific Partners), Austria, Switzerland and Italy, its developing markets include Poland, the Baltic States, Czech Republic, Slovenia, Slovakia, Hungary, and Croatia.
+Its emerging markets include Romania, Bosnia and Herzegovina, Ukraine, Belarus, Montenegro, Armenia, Moldova, North Macedonia, Bulgaria, Serbia, Nigeria and Egypt.

 The company's stock is 23.3% owned by the Kar-Tess Holding (a Luxembourg company) and 23.2% by The Coca-Cola Company.
 The remaining 53.5% are in free float, of which about two-thirds are held by UK and US institutional investors.

 Coca-Cola HBC in Russia

 On 26 August 2022, it was announced that the Russian division of Coca-Cola HBC would be renamed "Multon Partners".